willr3/h5m/README.md

 This is a proof of concept for a light weight Horreum entity model based on a directed acyclical graph of computations and resulting values.
 The existing Labels with Extractors and Combination Functions are gone.
-Extractor and Combination Function become node with edges connection the output of one node to the input of another.
+Extractor and Combination Function become nodes with edges connecting the output of one node to the input of another.

 Other changes:
 * Replace postgres' jsonpath with `jq`